barimale/data-stream-train-machine-learning-api/README.md

 Create more specific dataset and ingest data to the service from javascript of WPF.
 Add signalR endpoint to feed service faster.

+# Reqs
+1. Single api call execution time limit: 500ms
+2. Loss value less than 0.3

 # Implementation order
 1. Create adaptive neural networks.
-2. Compare networks.
+2. Compare networks and reimplement by using GPU.
+3. Prepare data sets: training, test.
+Shuffle.
+Merge more than two data sets, shaffle and split into test and train.
-3. Slow learn networks.
+4. Slow learn networks.
-4. Compare their features (loss, predictions)
+5. Compare their features (loss, predictions) by using test data set.
-5. Create mechanism for recreation model triggered manually or automatically based on official CI/CD for neural networks.
+6. Create mechanism for recreation model triggered manually or automatically based on official CI/CD for neural networks.
 Recreate the concept by custom tool.
-6. Create neural network B for automatic recreation neural network A.
+7. Create neural network B for automatic recreation neural network A.